-Welcome to the City of Angels, where angels don’t
+Welcome to the City of Angels, where angels don’t really exist.

-advertising, where glossy, high-fashion campaigns
+where glossy, high-fashion campaigns obscure the

-obscure the power, sex, and corruption underneath.
+power, sex, and corruption underneath.

 Occupation: Managing Partner, Keller Whitman Group

 Wants: Original Chagalls, beautiful women, relentless workouts, to win at all costs

 Poison: Bruichladdich Black Art 1992 Scotch